Montresor

 In nineteenth-century American literature, the remorseless, calculating Italian aristocrat Montresor in Edgar Allan Poe's story, "The Cask of Amontillado" (1846), thinks and behaves very much like a psychopathic personality.
 Montresor's aristocratic pride and bearing, as well as his concern for preserving and vindicating his reputation, are reminiscent of the duke in Browning's poem, "My Last Duchess".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Montresor" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Montresor" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools